dotninjas/dotninjas.github.io/ninja/ninjarc.md

 #
 # Each of the above tests is one of the covering rules and each
 # subsequent test holds in the _negation_ of the tests before it.
 #
+# When are rules (like those made from `jrip`) better than decision trees (like those made from `j48`)?
+# The answer is... it depends.
+If you are a "C" programmer and you want to quickly drop some learner output
+# into your code, then `jrip` is useful.
+Also, when decision trees get too large, `jrip` sometimes produces more
+# understandable models than `j48`.
+#
+# On the other hand, some data sets respond better to `j48` than `jrip` and you can't really tell before hand.
+Which
+# means that all you can do is try different learners and see which one(s) do better on the local data.
+#
+# Which brings us to the issue of how to compare the performance of different learners...
+#
 # ### Cross-Validation
 #